wdbacker/qewd-howtos/VueRealWorldConduitWS.md

 This is the interactive app version of the [Vue RealWorld example app using a QEWD.js REST back-end](VueRealWorldConduit.md), the app is just a fork from the example at [RealWorld](https://github.com/gothinkster/realworld#frontends).
 A ready-to-run version of this WebSocket version is available from [this repository](https://github.com/wdbacker/vue-realworld-example-app).
 A summary of changes is described below.

-## Adapting the app to use a QEWD-Up WebSockets back-end
+## Adapting the app to use a QEWD-Up/QEWD.js WebSockets back-end

 The same app can also act as an interactive app version (using WebSockets to the QEWD.js back-end)